-The Russian-German project PLOT (Paleolimnological Transect) aims at expanding the data base of sedimentary records in the Arctic.
+The Russian-German project PLOT (Paleolimnological Transect) aims at expanding the database of sedimentary records in the Arctic.
 For this purpose, sediment cores were obtained from lakes located along a 6000 km long latitudinal transect across northern Russia.
-Lake Levinson-Lessing is located on the Taymyr Peninsula, 13 km northwest of lake Taymyr (Fig. 1a).
-The well-stratified sediment infill of this lake is a target for palaeoenvironmental and paleoclimatic studies since the 1990's.
-Analyses of the 22.4-m-long sediment core PG1228 revealed continuous sedimentation with nearly constant sedimentation rates of ~70 cm ka-1 within the past ~32 ka (Ebel et al., 1999; Andreev et al., 2003).
-Seismic surveys suggesting the presence of up to 115 m of undisturbed sediments (Niessen et al., 1999; Lebas et al., 2019) motivated a second coring campaign in the central part of the lake basin in 2017, which yielded a 46-m-long record at site Co1401 (Fig. 1b).
-Scheidt et al. (2021a) showed that only the upper 38 m of the associated composite core Co1401 are undisturbed and highly suitable for palaeomagnetic analyses.
+Lake Levinson-Lessing is located on the Taymyr Peninsula, 13 km northwest of Lake Taymyr (Fig. 1a).
+The well-stratified sediment infill of this lake has been a target for palaeoenvironmental and palaeoclimatic studies since the 1990s.
+Analyses of the 22.4 m long sediment core PG1228 revealed continuous sedimentation with nearly constant sedimentation rates of $\sim 70 \,\mathrm{cm}\,\mathrm{kyr}^{-1}$ within the past $\sim 32 \, \text{kyr}$ (Ebel et al., 1999; Andreev et al., 2003).
+Seismic surveys suggesting the presence of up to 115 m of undisturbed sediments (Niessen et al., 1999; Lebas et al., 2019) motivated a second coring campaign in the central part of the lake basin in 2017, which yielded a 46 m long record at site Co1401 (Fig. 1b).
+Scheidt et al. (2021a) show that only the upper 38 m of the associated composite core Co1401 are undisturbed and highly suitable for palaeomagnetic analyses.

-In this paper, we report on the relative palaeointensity (RPI) and palaeosecular variations (PSV) of discrete samples taken from sediment core Co1401 of Lake Levinson-Lessing.
-Age control is gained by accelerated mass spectrometer (AMS) radiocarbon (14C) ages, optically stimulated luminescence (OSL) dating, and correlation of the record to the most recent version of the GLOPIS-75 palaeointensity stack (Laj et al., 2014; Laj and Kissel, 2015).
-Since regional records of the RPI and PSV have not been available so far, this work provides new information on the behaviour of the Earth's magnetic field in the Eurasian Arctic during the Late Quaternary.
-The age-depth model presented also forms the chronostratigraphic backbone for upcoming palaeoenvironmental studies in the region (Lenz et al. 2022).
+In this paper, we report on the relative palaeointensity (RPI) and palaeosecular variations (PSVs) of discrete samples taken from sediment core Co1401 of Lake Levinson-Lessing.
+Age control is gained by accelerated mass spectrometer (AMS) radiocarbon (C) ages, optically stimulated luminescence (OSL) dating, and correlation of the record to the most recent version of the GLOPIS-75 palaeointensity stack (Laj et al., 2014; Laj and Kissel, 2015).
+Since regional records of the RPI and PSV have not been available so far, this work provides new information on the behaviour of the Earth's magnetic field in the Eurasian Arctic during the late Quaternary.
+The age-depth model presented also forms the chronostratigraphic backbone for palaeoenvironmental studies in the region (Lenz et al., 2022).

-Fig. 1: Locations of core Co1401 (red star) and of further records discussed in this study (red dots). (a) The map shows the location of Lake Levinson-Lessing (red star) to the west of Lake Taymyr on the northern Taymyr Peninsula in the Russian Arctic.
-At the left: records discussed in the text (red dots) named or abbreviated as follows: 1 - PS2644-5; 2 - MD95-2009; 3 - SU90-24; 4 - ODP site 984; 5 - P012; 6 - P013.
+Figure 1.
+Locations of core Co1401 (red star) and of further records discussed in this study (red dots). (a) The map shows the location of Lake Levinson-Lessing (red star) to the west of Lake Taymyr on the northern Taymyr Peninsula in the Russian Arctic.
+On the left: records discussed in the text (red dots) named or abbreviated as follows: 1 - PS2644-5; 2 - MD95-2009; 3 - SU90-24; 4 - ODP site 984; 5 - P012; 6 - P013.
 Maps created using GMT 6 (Wessel et al., 2019). (b) Map of the coring sites Co1401 and PG1228 (orange dots) including the main geological units (Gromov et al., 2014) in the catchment area of Lake Levinson-Lessing.
 Topography is based on ArcticDEM (Porter et al., 2018).